 Plans are required to spend a minimum of 85% of their total payment received on enrollee benefits, which coupled with the other changes, has caused a significant increase in the extra benefits that are being offered to beneficiaries in general.
 However, since rural beneficiaries do not have the same access to plans with zero premiums, it is likely that they are also offered fewer of these extra benefits.

-We will test for a correlation between presence of zero premiums and offering additional benefits (the later defined as "any" and as "more than x," with sensitivity analysis around the number).
+We tested for a correlation between presence of zero premiums and offering additional benefits (the later defined as "any" and as "more than x," with sensitivity analysis around the number).
 This may cause a significant disparity in the overall value of the MA benefit that rural and urban MA enrollees receive.
-The goals of this project are to describe the differences in MA plans available to rural and urban beneficiaries, to assess the impact that payment policy has on the development of these differences, and to suggest payment policy modifications that could ameliorate any disparities.
+The goals of this project were to describe the differences in MA plans available to rural and urban beneficiaries, to assess the impact that payment policy has on the development of these differences, and to suggest payment policy modifications that could ameliorate any disparities.

 Availability of Supplemental Benefits in Medicare Advantage Plans in Rural and Urban Areas